 Now you’re done – well no not quite.
 The next step is to put your press release into a spinning tool.
 This essentially produces unique content and will take about 1 hour to do well.
 Using your 10-20 pieces of unique content, go onto free blog sites and re-post your new articles.
 Remember it’s not duplicate content, so you won’t be hit on your SEO either.
 You will however get increased exposure!

-For more helpful advice and information, speak to one of the team at Iconic Digital.
+For more helpful advice and information about your Content Marketing, speak to one of the team at Iconic Digital.